cedarproject/displayminion/README.md

-# Display Client
+# Display Minion
-Cedar Display Client - Display media, presentations, and song lyrics from a Cedar server
+Cedar Display Minion - Display media, presentations, and song lyrics from a Cedar server